flaturtha/CharlieChan/_short-stories/social-climbers.md

 “Eh?
 Oh—er—no. Rather not.
 I have all I need, thank goodness.”

 He strove to make light conversation, and on this occasion he did not acquit himself too well, for his mind kept drifting back to the subjects of Dixon Hawke, of criminal investigation, and of the business of “making money.”

 Things were not going right for him.
-He had “borrowed ” some three hundred pounds from the bank where he was employed as ledger-clerk, and that wealthy uncle of his, Arnold Croxton, had failed to “come across ” with the usual annual substantial gift which would have enabled him to put things right.
+He had “borrowed” some three hundred pounds from the bank where he was employed as ledger-clerk, and that wealthy uncle of his, Arnold Croxton, had failed to “come across ” with the usual annual substantial gift which would have enabled him to put things right.

 The silly old fool was having a love affair with a nursemaid, and she was the cause of the trouble.
 Burton had not seen her, and he only knew of her existence through vague rumours from Fenside, Croxton's country home.